IonitaVlad31/IronVault/README.md

 - ✅️ **Password Strength Meter:** Real-time visual feedback on password complexity.
 - ✅️ **Password "Eye" Button:** Allow users to see the password they're typing if they want to.
 - ✅️ **File deletion CheckBox:** Allow users to delete the file they just encrypted from the source if they want to.
-- [ ] **Folder Encryption & Decryption** Allow users to securely pack and encrypt entire folders into a single .vault file.
+- [ ] **Folder Encryption & Decryption:** Allow users to securely pack and encrypt entire folders into a single .vault file.
 The application will automatically handle the temporary zipping and unzipping processes behind the scenes, ensuring a seamless and clean user experience.

 ## How to Run locally
 1. Clone the repository: `git clone https://github.com/IonitaVlad31/IronVault.git`